 The fermented materials are then excreted in cecotropes, which the rabbit eats to absorb all the vitamins & fats from the fiber.
-It’s a delicate system that can easily be disrupted by excess sugars & starches causing bloating, constipation or out of whack gastrointestinal bacterial growth.
+It’s a delicate system that can easily be disrupted by excess sugars & starches causing bloating, constipation, or out of whack gastrointestinal bacterial growth.
 Click here to read more about preventing rabbit GI Stasis

 What Not to Feed Rabbits

 Bread, crackers, cereal, rice…..none of these are healthy for your rabbit friend.
-Anything high in carbohydrates should always be avoided.
+Anything high in carbohydrates should be avoided.

 Chips, cookies, candy….these aren’t healthy for humans and they are extra unhealthy for rabbits.
-Foods that are high in sugar or artificial ingredients can cause overgrowth of bacteria in their gut, throwing their whole digestive system out of whack.
+Foods that are high in sugar or artificial ingredients can cause an overgrowth of bacteria in their gut, throwing their whole digestive system out of whack.
 It could even cause the digestive system to shut down entirely which will result in death.
 Especially do not allow your rabbit to eat chocolate.
 While we might find this a tasty treat, it is poisonous to rabbits.

 Meat & Eggs